pixelastic/meetups.pixelastic.com/app/_posts/2015-12-14-paris-vim-meetup-11.md

 ## Directory structure

-Most Vim plugin packagers (Bundle, Vundle and Pathogen) expect you, as a plugin writer, to put your files in specific directories based on what they do.
+Most Vim plugin packagers (Bundle, Vundle and Pathogen) expect you, as a plugin author, to put your files in specific directories based on what they do.
 Most of this structure is actually taken from the vim structure itself.

 `ftdetects` will hold the code that is used to assign a specific `filetype` to